 Supports Objectives of the HAF: The new Downtown Event and Entertainment District will bring new life and energy to Downtown by incorporating a mix of uses that support a complete community.
-A vibrant downtown supports a strong economy, creates a sense of community provides a place for people to come together, and attracts more people to live Downtown.
+A vibrant downtown attracts more people to live Downtown by creating a sense of community that provides a place for people to come together.

-Duration and Timeliness: District Plan will be completed and brought forward for City Council consideration by mid 2024.
-Development within the District Plan area may begin sooner than Plan completion provided development approvals are in place.
+Duration and Timeliness: The Plan will be completed and brought forward for City Council consideration by mid-2024.
+Development within the Plan area may begin sooner than Plan completion, provided development approvals are in place.